cat-claws/nn/README.md

-# nn
+# Neural network models in PyTorch
-Neural network models in PyTorch
+These might not be the most popular models, but are the ones we find useful through our research.